-VBA outreach coordinators participate in various scheduled events where elderly Veterans and surviving spouses gather such as senior citizen centers, nursing homes, senior day care centers, etc. Outreach coordinators have established relationships with local Area Agencies on the Aging, Social Security Administration (SSA) offices, and other agencies and organizations that deal with older Americans.
+8-09 POC - Brad Underwood, C&P Service VBA Elderly Outreach Veterans Coordinators participate in various scheduled events where elderly Veterans and surviving spouses gather such as senior citizen centers, nursing homes, senior day care centers, etc. Outreach coordinators have established relationships with local Area Agencies on the Aging, Social Security Administration (SSA) offices, health care providers, and other agencies and organizations that deal with older Americans.

-VBA distributed 2 million copies of VA Pamphlet 20-00-1, A Summary of VA Benefits, to the more than 1,300 SSA offices nationwide.
+During the month of November 2009, VBA distributed more than one hundred and thirty nine thousand copies of VA Pamphlet 20-00-1, A Summary of VA Benefits, to the more than 1,300 SSA offices nationwide.
 The pamphlet is distributed in both English and Spanish.
 Regional offices are asked to contact the local SSA offices in their jurisdiction to ensure that systems were in place to refer Veterans and their spouses between the two agencies.
 VBA continues to work on a new outreach initiative for this targeted population.
 VBA staff members have held meetings with VHA officials, representatives of the Administration on the Aging under the Department of Health and Human Services, the American Association of Retired Persons, the Assisted Living Federation of America, and the National Funeral Directors Association to develop new avenues for reaching low income, elderly Veterans and surviving spouses.